Pluralism Project Newsletter

 • We will host visitors from abroad – researchers, religious leaders, and diplomatic delegations.

-• We will invite a group of summer interns to our office in Cambridge, and engage a new generation of scholars and leaders.
+• We will invite a group of summer interns to our office in Cambridge, and engage a http://pluralism.org/about/who-we-are/staff-and-interns/archive/ of scholars and leaders.

 This year, our special fundraising focus is for student research and internships.
 Especially in light of the economic downturn, it is essential that we be able to fund students who are eager to engage with the issues of pluralism in our society.
 Today’s student researchers and interns are tomorrow’s professors and policy makers, religious and community leaders, teachers and activists.
 Your donations will ensure that we can expand – and diversify – our vital summer internship program and continue to involve talented undergraduates and graduate students in this critical field of study.
 A gift of $1000 will support a student work-study position; $2000 will fund a student’s summer project.
 Please help us with this investment in the next generation.